jchook/rewait/README.md

 If you pass a string for `str`, it can take either the form `host:port` or `/path/to/socket`

+The `bail` parameter abandons the request as soon as it receives data.

 - `str`: string | options
 - `options`: Object | null
+  - `bail`: Boolean
   - `checkOk`:
     Function&lt;[net.Socket](https://nodejs.org/api/net.html#net_class_net_socket)&gt;:
     Boolean